 Instead, the fanfare of the season was largely connected to the anticipation and suspense of a handful of designer debuts, which was no doubt built up thanks to countless articles of speculation and fashion blog-created graphics outlining the most recent moves in the often incestuous game of musical chairs.
 Such articles, with their informative yet easy to decipher charts, are page view gold.

-But back to the F/W 2015 shows: In New York, Peter Copping made his official debut as the successor of the late Oscar de la Renta, who passed away in October 2014.
-His collection was deemed by critics to be respectful of the legacy of the great Mr. de la Renta, an icon in the industry.
-It was one of the most anticipated of the week, as it marked the start of Copping’s tenure and that fact alone had fashion insiders and fans, alike, waiting in sheer anticipation.
+In New York, Peter Copping - a name virtually unknown outside of the industry - made his official debut as the successor of the late Oscar de la Renta, who passed away in October 2014.
+Oscar de la Renta is a name known to many, hence the widespread anticipation.
+Copping's collection was deemed by critics to be respectful of the legacy of the great Mr. de la Renta, an icon in the industry.
+It was one of the most anticipated of the week, as it marked the start of Copping’s tenure and that fact, alone, had fashion insiders and fans, alike, waiting in sheer anticipation.

 It was not terribly unlike the show for de la Renta’s Fall/Winter 2013 collection, which then-disgraced designer John Galliano helped to design.
 De la Renta’s site crashed that evening in February 2013, as it simply could not handle the number of people attempting to access it to watch the show’s livestream.
-That certainly does not happen every season!
-Not even close.
+That is a rarity.

 Internationally, an array of changes came during the Fall/Winter 2015 runway shows, most specifically in Paris, where John Galliano showed his first main season collection for Martin Margiela; Guillaume Henry debuted at Nina Ricci; Alexis Martial and Adrien Caillaudaud took the helm at Carven; and Nadege Vanhee-Cybulski stepped out of the shadow of the Olsen twins at The Row, and into the spotlight at famed Paris-based house, Hermès.